 Microsoft Defender for Cloud Apps gives you visibility into all the activities from your connected apps.
 After you connect Defender for Cloud Apps to an app using the App connector, Defender for Cloud Apps scans all the activities that happened - the retroactive scan period differs per app - and then it's updated constantly with new activities.

-For a full list of Office 365 activities monitored by Defender for Cloud Apps, see Search the audit log in the compliance center.
+For a full list of Microsoft 365 activities monitored by Defender for Cloud Apps, see Search the audit log in the compliance center.